-One 2.5-hour lecture per week by the instructor (divided in two parts with a 15 min break), except for the last lecture, which will involve research presentations by student participants.
-Three to four homeworks (25 percent of the grade), and a research project or term paper (75 precent of the grade).
-Office hours are by appointment with the instructor: dimitrib@mit.edu
+One 2-hour lecture per week by the instructor, except for the last lecture, which will involve research presentations by student participants.
+Three-four homeworks (30 percent of the grade), and a research project or term paper (70 precent of the grade).